ChrstphrHll/npc_gen/students/Ilksal Immianthe.md

 ---
 ### Description
 - 3rd year Triton Barbarian in Treskal
-- curly brunette hair that's put up in a large bun, Blue eyes, and Pale Green skin
+- short straight blue hair that's messy, Blue eyes, and Pale Green skin
 - Is Friendly and Shy, and has Spiritualism as their ideal

 ### Organizations